 Yes, you can enjoy teaching biography!
 No more boring book reports.
 Instead, bring biographies to life.
 Create an inviting learning center where students can explore short biographies.
 Help students select people they admire.
-Plan an exciting presentation for the end of the unit.
+Ask them to use choice boards to respond.
+Finally, plan an exciting presentation for the end of the unit.

 Start with Short Biographies

 Ms. Sneed continued, “Kids love to learn about people from the past.
 Let them explore with short biographies.

 “To whet their whistles, we’ll set up an interactive display of one-page biographies.”
 Ms. Sneed now pulled out a folder full of colorful texts.
 “Here’s a little trick some other teachers taught me.
 I simply purchased two collective biographies.
 Then I took a deep breath and cut out all the pages.
 Some years I hang them up and let kids read the wall; other years I scatter them on a table.
 To preserve them, each is stored in its own page protector.

 “We’ll set these up now.
 When the kids come in tomorrow, we’ll set them loose.
 At first, they can just explore.
 It will give them a fun introduction to the genre.”

 Next, Ms. Sneed wandered over to her desk.
 Mr. Grow noticed a huge stack of picture books.
 “The second step is to select 30 or more books from the school library.
 I pulled these myself, but you can also ask the librarian to do it for you.
 These books may be short, but each has a reading level of 4.0 or higher.
 After all, we want to keep our readers challenged.”